-Polish football culture is completely different to that in the UK.
+Polish soccer culture is completely different to that in the UK or France.
 It's a bit like it was in Britain in the 80s, except with more fascists.
-If you’re wearing the wrong colours on the wrong street here, for example, people won't leer and make wanker signs at you, they'll bypass that and punch you in the head.
-And if you're gay, black or just not a fascist, you should probably just get into basketball.
+If you’re wearing the wrong colors on the wrong street here, for example, people won't leer and make wanker signs at you.
+They'll bypass that and punch you in the head.
+And if you're gay, black, or just not a fascist, you should probably just get into basketball.
 These guys fight each other in woods with knives and axes and turn kids' games into cauldrons of doom.
-So, even if you're Barney Ronay's number one fan back home, you probs shouldn't wander into any football pub and start a conversation about the death of tika-taka or the Belgian youth system.
+So, even if you're Barney Ronay's number one fan back home, you probably shouldn't wander into any football pub and start a conversation about the death of tika-taka or the Belgian youth system.
 Tanked-up Legia Warszawa fans will ruin both your trip and your face.

 Posh Clubs and Restaurants on Nowy Œwiat and Chmielna

 These places are not for you.
 They’re for wealthy Russian sex tourists and people with so much plastic in their face that everything starts getting a bit droopy if you hold a cigarette too close.